 A short recovery can be ensured after the procedure.

-Although VASER Lipo is a minimally invasive procedure, it does not mean that it will not come with some possible risks, especially for those who are not qualified enough for it.
-Therefore, the candidate for VASER liposuction should be in good health along with:
+Although VASER Lipo is a minimally invasive procedure, it comes with some possible risks, especially for those who are not qualified enough for it.
+The candidate for VASER liposuction should be in good health along with:

 VASER liposuction is considered a safe procedure for the following reasons:

-- The patient can experience fewer side effects less than any plastic surgery.
+The patient can experience fewer side effects than any plastic surgery.

-- Thanks to the ultrasound transducer device and saline solution that is inserted into the area of treatment, less blood loss will result.
+Thanks to the ultrasound transducer device and saline solution inserted into the target area of treatment, less blood loss will result.

 In general, the VASER technique is more effective than the Laser technique for the following reasons:

-- With the VASER technique, more amount of fat can be removed than the laser technique.
+With the VASER technique, a larger amount of fat can be removed.